sensedeep/sensedeep/README.md

 SenseLogs is a better log viewer for AWS cloud watch logs.

+This version is an early test of the core functionality.
+It is not complete or bug free.

 ## Description

 SenseLogs is a log viewer that runs blazingly fast, entirely in your browser.
 It transparently downloads log data and stores it locally in your browser application cache for immediate viewing, smooth scrolling and super fast queries.
 SenseLogs supports effortless scrolling through log data with powerful full text searching.